MahSonn/PandaJump/README.md

 # PandaJump
 Panda Jump - Inspired from the Google Dino Game

-Game speed increases every Score: 100

-Obstacle spawns are random.
-Increases chance of spawning every Score:100
+Panda Jump is a simple game where you control a panda to jump and roll to avoid obstacles.

+Try to survive as long as possible while increasing your score.

 Credits:
+Developed by: MahSonn

-Sprites/Images used in this game are licensed / free to use.
+Sprites and Sound resources used in this game are licensed / free to use.

 Panda Sprites by duckhive - https://duckhive.itch.io/petey-panda

 Penguin Sprites by duckhive - https://duckhive.itch.io/penguin

+Background RPG by Kenny - https://kenney.nl/assets/monochrome-rpg